Adhra10/Healthcare-Diagnostics-And-Treatment/README.md

 1. **User Input**: The user enters their name, age, language, and symptoms.
 2. **Symptom Processing**: Valid symptoms are matched against known mappings.
 3. **Disease Prediction**: A trained Naive Bayes model predicts the disease based on symptoms.
-4. **Voice & Translation**: The output is spoken aloud and translated to the user's preferred language.
+4. **Voice & Translation**: The output is spoken aloud and translated to the user's.
 5. **Visual Insights**: Displays graphs including:
    - Fever trend (if symptom includes fever)
    - Confidence of prediction